jchee1/particle_filter_project/README.md

 generating a random value were decided to be 0.05 for each rotation and 0.1 for translation through visual fine tuning; larger values were seen to prevent late convergence while smaller values would create little spread in particles and and prevent convergence at all.
-The other important parameter chosen in this project was the angles iterated over through in the measurement model.
+Another important parameter chosen in this project was the angles iterated over through in the measurement model.
 Because iterating over all angles is costly, and angles outside of the LiDAR range are unaccounted for, 8 evenly spaced angles allowed us to have equal contribution from all important scans from the LiDAR and much faster runtime.
+Lastly, the number of particles began at 10000 however we are currently running our program with 500 particles.
+This is because we are now able to restrict particles to the map instead of the larger Rviz space, and it allowed for faster computation and updates.
+250 particles were also considered, however the sheer lack of points at initialization resulted in the robot guessing incorrect but similar spots in addition to there not being enough particles of matching orientation in the map.

 ## Challenges
 One challenge we had was when updating the robot estimated pose, we had trouble calculating the average theta.
 We intially tried to do the regular way of taking averages (i.e. taking sum of thetas and then dividing by the number of particles); however, there were edge cases that didn't work with this method.
 So what we instead did was sum up the sin's and cos's of each particle's yaw and took the arc tan of the average sin over the average cos.
 Another challenge was when incorporting our likelihood measurement model, we first tried to use all 360 degrees from the data.ranges list; however, this turned out to be very computationaly slow.
 What we instead did was picked which 8 angles to use corresponding to sections like front, front-left, left, right, etc.